winstonrenatan/ExpediaHotelRecommendationSystem/README.md

 |RMSE              |37.81668005394254         |
 |R<sup>2</sup>     |-0.6820501555223537       |

 Support Vector Regression can both be applied to solve problems in classification and regression.
 It also able to endure with multiple variables.
 There are many methods (kernel we say) to work with such as Linear, Polynomial, Radial Bias Function, and much more.
 This model gives out good accuracy and use less memory.
 On the downside, SVR comes with long training time for large dataset.
-Here using the svr_evaluation.py for the evaluation we get the result as below.<br>
+Here using the svr_evaluation.py for the evaluation we get the result as below.
+For this model we only use 1% of the cleaned data, because for some tries on our machines it took a long time to run the data in bigger percentage. <br>

 |Evaluation        |Value                     |
 |------------------|--------------------------|